Mynkskhr/docs.thinkwerke/docs/source/profile.rst

 Introduction
 ============

-I am a EU focused Information Security & Cloud Security Architect with **12+ years of experience** across critical infrastructure, regulated industries, and complex multi-stakeholder organisations with keen interest on EU Sovereign Cloud Architecture and Development Space.
+Information Security & Cloud Security Architect with **12+ years of experience** across critical infrastructure, regulated industries, and complex multi-stakeholder organisations with keen interest on EU Sovereign Cloud Architecture and Data Space.

 My strength is the ability to operate seamlessly across the entire spectrum: